 - Education Reimbursement for children

-- Ensuring Legal Compliance: To protect the organization this function plays a crucial role.
-The HR department of every organization should be aware of all the laws and policies that relate to employment, working conditions, working hours, overtime, minimum wage, tax allowances etc. Compliance with such laws is very much required for the existence of an organization.
+- Ensuring Legal Compliance: This function plays a crucial role in protecting the organization.
+The HR department of every organization should be aware of all the laws and policies that relate to employment, working conditions, working hours, overtime, minimum wage, tax allowances, etc. Compliance with such laws is very much required for the existence of an organization.

-- Planning: This function is very vital to set goals and objectives of an organization.
+- Planning: This function is vital to set an organization’s goals and objectives.
 The policies and procedures are laid down to achieve these goals.
-When it comes to planning the first thing is to foresee vacancies, set the job requirements and decide the recruitment sources.
-For every job group, a demand and supply forecast is to be made, this requires an HR manager to be aware of both job market and strategic goals of the company.
-Shortage versus the excess of employees for that given job category is determined for a given period.
+When it comes to planning, the first thing is to foresee vacancies, set the job requirements, and decide on the recruitment sources.
+For every job group, a demand and supply forecast must be made; this requires an HR manager to be aware of both the job market and the company’s strategic goals.
+Shortage versus excess employees for that given job category is determined for a given period.
 In the end, a plan is ascertained to eliminate this shortage of employees.